harismuneer/Restaurant-Management-System/README.md

 ## Project Description
-Wanderlust is an **android app** that allows its users to keep track of their journey experiences by allowing them to save their journeys in the form of a trip diary and have all their travel experiences saved at one place.
+DineOut is an **Android app** that allows its users to keep track of their journey experiences by allowing them to save their journeys in the form of a trip diary and have all their travel experiences saved at one place.
 Its more of a **Check-in** application.
 In order to spice things up, we gave this app a **social platform** feel by allowing the user to add friends and share his profile containing journeys count and friends count with each other.

-## Tools and APIs Used
-* Android Studio is used to develop the whole android application in Java
-* Google Maps API
-* Facebook and Twitter SDKs (for fetching and uploading data on these platforms)
-* Google Places API
-* Firebase Authentication
-* Cloud Messaging using Google Firebase
-* Firebase Storage
-* Firebase Analytics including Crashlytics, Performance Monitoring
-* Google Admob APIs
-* Firebase Realtime Database

 ## Screenshots of Interfaces and their Description